vpkc-2/CS451-2021-project/README.md

   - The `config` command-line argument for this algorithm consists of a file that contains an integer `m` in its first line. `m` defines how many messages each process should broadcast.

 ### Localized Causal Broadcast
+  - You must implement this on top of uniform reliable broadcast (URB).
   - The `config` command-line argument for this algorithm consists of a file that contains an integer `m` in its first line. `m` defines how many messages each process should broadcast.
   - For a system of `n` processes, there are `n` more lines in the `config` file.
 Each line `i` corresponds to process `i`, and such a line indicates the identities of other processes which can affect process `i`.
 See the example below.
   - The FIFO property still needs to be maintained by localized causal broadcast.
 That is, messages broadcast by the same process must not be delivered in a different order then they were broadcast.